mistertest/my-lists/ref-list.md

 # REFERENCE LIST

-This list contain certain project that I was working on it completely,<br>
+This list contain certain project that I was working on it, completely<br>
 or partially during my jobs of Web Developer and my freelance activity.<br>
 This list is not already completed, it will be updating progressively.